Sherah Ice Relationship Coach

 Romantic Relationships

-My recovery journey has been one of constant self-discovery, digging deep into the toxic patterns that once kept me stuck.
+My healing journey has been one of constant self-discovery, digging deep into the toxic patterns that once kept me stuck.
 One of the most difficult areas to navigate was my romantic relationships.

 For years, I found myself trapped in high-conflict, dysfunctional relationships, constantly walking on eggshells, afraid that I’d "do something wrong."
 I internalized every harsh word and manipulative gesture, convincing myself that if I just stayed long enough, things would get better—that the love-bombing, emotional manipulation, and abuse were somehow signs of love.